 Upworld was about a cop… and a gnome — the only witness to a high-profile murder in Central Park.
 (Technically, this was in the cop/not-a-cop genre and not strictly a buddy-cop movie.)

-Stan Winston was building a million-dollar animatronic puppet for the gnome, specifically designed to be so skinny that no one could mistake it for a guy in a suit.
+Stan Winston was building a million-dollar animatronic puppet for the gnome, specifically designed to be so skinny it couldn’t be juat a guy in a suit.
 He proudly showed us the character sketches and a clay maquette with fur stuck to it.
 It looked like a drowned rat.

-Looking around at the iconic creature constructions that lined Stan’s workshop in Northridge — the Xenomorph queen from Aliens towering over Ripley’s Power Loader, a variety pack of Predators, and an ambulatory severed head from The Thing — it was hard to imagine how this gnome was going to measure up, let alone cost a million dollars.
+I surveyed the iconic creations that lined Stan’s workshop in Northridge — the Xenomorph queen from Aliens towering over Ripley’s Power Loader, a variety pack of Predators, the ambulatory severed head from The Thing — it was hard to imagine how this gnome was going to measure up, let alone cost a million dollars.

-They put us up near the beach, as requested — at the shoddy Holiday Inn in Santa Monica.
+They put us up near the beach — as requested — at the shoddy Holiday Inn in Santa Monica.
 By day seven, they asked if we could stay an extra week, for no extra pay.
-We asked if they could move us to a better hotel, while our agent negotiated another five grand.
+We asked if they could move us to a better hotel, while our agent negotiated another few grand.

 Kailani, the radiant, Hawaiian-born office manager, arranged for us to move to the much nicer Hotel Shangri-La, right across from the beach, although our rooms didn’t face the water.
 Our first night there, Terry had sex on the rooftop with some professional dancer he met at the bar.
 I continued to work on gnome jokes.